imaginator/kube-bitcoin-stack/setup.md

 sudo mount -a
 ```

-### Namespaces

-All services are deployed into their own namespace.

 ### Boot Options

 Most Pi distros don't ship with cgroups enabled.
 This is required for Kubernetes to work.
 In `/boot/firmware/cmdline.txt` and add the following settings at the end of the line, not in a new line, but at the end of the first line: